AviatrixSystems/Docs/HowTos/config_paloaltoVM.rst

 10. View Traffic Log
 ----------------------

 You can view if traffic is forwarded to firewall instance by login to VM-Series console.
 Click Monitor.
-Start ping packets from one Spoke VPC to another Spoke VPC where one or both of Security Domains are connectted to Firewall Network Security Domain
+Start ping packets from one Spoke VPC to another Spoke VPC where one or both of Security Domains are connected to Firewall Network Security Domain

 .. |access_key| image:: config_paloaltoVM_media/access_key.png